7th Grade Reading List

 Explores and analyzes the historical context and significance of the newspaper photograph of African American Elizabeth Eckford trying to enter Little Rock, Arkansas's all-white Central High School in 1957.

-The adventures of two boys' quest on the Appalachian Trail, where they deal with pirates, buried secrets, and extraordinary encounters.
+Two boys embark on a quest on the Appalachian Trail, where they deal with pirates, buried secrets, and extraordinary encounters.

 Twelve-year-old Hanako and her family, reeling from their confinement in an internment camp, renounce their American citizenship to move to Hiroshima, a city devastated by the atomic bomb dropped by Americans.